 History & Significance of Mathematics Day

-The purpose of celebrating this day is to reflect upon his genius and instill in our minds a positive outlook towards the subject.
+The purpose of celebrating this day is to reflect upon his genius and instill in our minds a positive outlook toward the subject.
 Schools and Institutions around the country celebrate various events and activities to mark the day.
 The main reason for celebrating National Mathematics Day is to generate awareness about Mathematics among people and to encourage them towards studying it.